 Assimilation and Accommodation

-As I said earlier, we acquire new schema, but we also change those schema as we acquire new information and thought processes.
-These two processes are called assimilation and accommodation.
+As I said earlier, we acquire new schemas, but we also change those schemas as we acquire new information and thought processes.
+These two processes are called assimilation and accommodation

 Assimilation

-Assimilation is the process of adjusting the schema you currently have in order to make room for new or even conflicting information.
+Assimilation is adjusting the schema you currently have to make room for new or even conflicting information.
 You also learn where and how to store the information that you currently have.

 Technology is a great example of how we assimilate new information.
 You might have had your first exposure to a word processor when you played on a typewriter.
 You learned how to place your fingers on the keys and saw that pressing each letter created a letter on the page.

-As technology evolved and you grew up, however, you were introduced to new schema, like Microsoft Word.
-You still put your fingers on the same keys and saw letters pop up onto the screen, but you also learned how to Save, Print, Copy, and Paste the letters that you typed.
+However, as technology evolved and you grew up, you were introduced to new schema, like Microsoft Word.
+You still put your fingers on the same keys and saw letters pop up on the screen, but you also learned how to Save, Print, Copy, and Paste the letters you typed.

 Accommodation